 On the Let's get started page, switch to the Author tab in the left panel.

 In this procedure, you create a linked service to link your Azure storage account to the data factory.
 The linked service has the connection information that the Data Factory service uses at runtime to connect to it.

 Select Connections, and then select the New button on the toolbar.

 On the New Linked Service page, select Azure Blob Storage, and then select Continue.

 b.
 For Storage account name, select the name of your Azure storage account.

 c.
 Select Test connection to confirm that the Data Factory service can connect to the storage account.

 d.
-Select Save to save the linked service.
+Select Finish to save the linked service.